tsiewruk/venv_switcher/README.md

 ## Notes

-- The tool cannot directly activate environments due to shell limitations.
-Instead, it provides the necessary command to activate the environment.
+- The tool automatically activates environments by starting a new shell with the virtual environment already active.
+- To deactivate an environment, simply type `exit` or press Ctrl+D to return to the previous shell.
 - All operations are confirmed before execution to prevent accidental deletions.
 - The configuration is stored in JSON format for easy editing if needed.
 - You can cancel any selection prompt by entering 'x'